Mid Mountains Legal Blog

 There is always a delay between the date of signing the contract and the completion date.
 Not all lenders will be prepared to give you a formal finance approval with an open ended time frame.
 In addition, your financial circumstances may change between the date of contract and completion.
 You must be satisfied that you will be able to obtain any required finance when the time comes for completion.

-Contact us for assistance if you want to purchase an off the plan property.
+Contact us for free no-obligation initial telephone advice and assistance if you’re considering buying an off the plan property.

 You might like...